 As we approach the celebration of the 4th of July, I thought it might be interesting to share a request for information made to the US Federal Register and a post on the Whitehouse blog.
-The US government is interested in what Artificial Intelligence might mean to the people of the United States, and how we could learn about it more.
+The US government is interested in what Artificial Intelligence might mean to the United States people and how we could learn about it more.
 To find out, they are asking for comments by July 22, 2016.

 Ed Felton, Deputy U.S. Chief Technology Officer wrote the following blog post about what the government would like to learn: How to Prepare for the Future of Artificial Intelligence.
 He tells us that the reason for the request for public input is to learn from a wide range of people about what we can do to become ready:

-Broadly, OSTP is interested in developing a view of AI across all sectors for the purpose of recommending directions for research and determining challenges and opportunities in this field.
-The views of the American people, including stakeholders such as consumers, academic and industry researchers, private companies, and charitable foundations, are critical to informing an understanding of current and future needs for AI in diverse fields.
+Broadly, OSTP is interested in developing a view of AI across all sectors to recommend directions for research and determine challenges and opportunities in this field.
+The views of the American people, including stakeholders such as consumers, academic and industry researchers, private companies, and charitable foundations, are critical to understanding current and future needs for AI in diverse fields.